AyrA/shape-finder/README.md

 Defines the radius in which to search for the shape.
 Radius in this case is a bit of a generous term.
-Entering 50 means the search begins 50 tiles to the left and 50 tiles up, and ends 50 tiles to the right and 50 times down.
+Entering 50 means the search begins 50 tiles to the left and 50 tiles up, and ends 50 tiles to the right and 50 tiles down.
 In other words, it's a square with side length `radius × 2 + 1` that's centered around your camera.

 **CAUTION!** Going above 1000 radius can severely lag the game.